mbozkurt20/Laravel-jwt-auth/Readme.md

-- Git bash get project in local: git clone https://github.com/mbozkurt20/Laravel-jwt-auth.git
+- run this code with terminal: git clone https://github.com/mbozkurt20/Laravel-jwt-auth.git

 - composer update with all package install